Opentrons/otietalk/README.md

   - `pipenv run python td_labware.py`
 - Follow the prompts

+## Get all offsets used in runs on a robot

+> This tool retrieves the /runs data from a robot then constructs a list of the offset objects and outputs them to

+- console
+- file in JSON format (by default `offsets.json`)

+> From a terminal in the root directory of the repository

+- Run the wizard
+  - `pipenv run python get_offsets.py`
+- Follow the prompts

 ### Pretty print into a log file

 go into the file `rich_it.py`